 - Disabled people aren't sexy: While judgemental attitudes may make it harder to meet someone, the internet has opened up a wealth of opportunities to connect with people.
 If someone is put off by your disability, it says more about them than it does about you: and they're clearly not someone who's worth dating.

 - Sex can't be spontaneous if you're disabled: While some disabilities may limit certain sex acts, discussing what is and isn't possible will only lead to a more fulfilling sexual experience.
-And foreplay isn't always about the body: talking dirty and sharing fantasies can be seriously hot – and best of all, you can do over the phone or online as well as in person.
+And foreplay isn't always about the body: talking dirty and sharing fantasies can be seriously hot - and best of all, you can do it anywhere.

 - Disabled people are too innocent for sex: Some people assume that having sex with someone who is disabled is abusive.
 In reality, if someone has the mental faculties of an adult, they are perfectly equipped to make adult decisions.
 As long as sex is safe, sane and consensual, there's nothing to worry about - except society's prejudiced attitudes.